-Master students will receive access to the Berkeley Way West building, bike room, graduate student lounge and 5th and 6th floors.
-Access is granted Monday through Friday, 8 AM – 6 PM.
+Master students including GSIs will receive access to the Berkeley Way West building, bike room, 5th floor lobby area, and graduate student lounge 24/7, and to the secured areas of the 5th Monday through Friday, 8 AM – 6 PM.

 Keycard Access for Faculty & Staff

-If you have a new ID card, complete the UCPD Cardkey Application and email to: firstname.lastname@example.org.
-In the “Access” fields, specify: 1st fl classrooms (only available to Staff and Faculty); 2nd fl Student Services; 2nd fl Student Lounge; 5th fl SPH; and/or 6th fl SPH.
+If you have a new ID card, complete the UCPD Cardkey Application and email it to email@example.com.
+In the “Access” fields, specify: 1st floor classrooms; 2nd floor Student Services; 2nd floor Student Lounge; 5th floor SPH; and/or 6th floor SPH.

 Keycard Access Issues